 Although the photos appeared to be telling the story of the women and men in the camps, the real protagonist was UNRRA itself.
-Sometimes it was present through the insignia or uniforms worn by personnel, more often it was invisible but still dominating through the idea of effectiveness and professionalism conveyed by the photos.
-Relief workers always appeared self-confident and relaxed, all the camp surgeries shown were well equipped, the canteens were working properly and the warehouses well stocked.
+Sometimes it was present through the insignia or uniforms worn by personnel; more often it was invisible but still dominating through the idea of effectiveness and professionalism conveyed by the photos.
+Relief workers always appeared self-confident and relaxed, all the camp surgeries shown were well equipped, the canteens were working properly, and the warehouses were well stocked.
 This was exactly what photographer John Vachon referred to as the “UNRRA angle.”
 In the letters to his wife he repeatedly complained about the agency’s guidelines; he felt he was “inadequate at gathering facts, sensing stories, etc.,” and regretted not being free to “wander in Poland a la Montana.”
-The Public Information Office of UNRRA deployed the professional skills of the Farm Security Administration’s photographers, but it wanted a different sort of picture from them, one that focussed on the organization’s sterling performance.
+The Public Information Office of UNRRA deployed the professional skills of the Farm Security Administration’s photographers, but it wanted a different sort of picture from them, one that focused on the organization’s sterling performance.
 Shots were supposed to “say UNRRA in block letters,” as Vachon ironically observed.
 In April 1946 he was extremely disappointed by the feedback he had just received from the European Regional Office in London about some of his recent photographs.
 As he reported to his wife, he had been told that the pictures were good, “but hardly of use to UNRRA – only two of the 64 had any UNRRA angle – an UNRRA official with a flash on his shoulder in the picture.”
 “The idea of good historical pictures for UNRRA in the Stryker manner is totally incomprehensible,” concluded Vachon.
 “So from now on, for UNRRA I make only what I think they will use.
 The others I keep for myself.”
 The most important fact to emerge from Vachon’s letters from Poland is not his nostalgia for photography “a la Montana,” nor is it his criticism of the “good fake stories” that London and Washington were asking photographers to provide.
 It is that he clearly acknowledges the existence of a distinct UNRRA visual narrative, centered on the institution’s successful outcomes and its relieved recipients.

 Victims or Recipients?